 Introduction

-Since WUR has several use cases in outdoor and indoor scenarios, it is beneficial to support multiple data rates for the data field of WUR PPDU.
 The WUR supports two data rates for the WUR: (i) Low data rate of 62.5 kb/s.
-This provides sufficient receiver sensitivity to reach the cell edge stations.
-This data rate meets the range of the main radio (ii) High data rate of 250 kb/s.
-This provides sufficient receiver sensitivity for several devices in the network and enhanced spectral efficiency for the devices close to the access point.
+This provides (ii) High data rate of 250 kb/s.

 The rate of the data portion of the WUR PPDU will be indicated using WUR-Sync.
 There will not be an explicit field in the WUR packet to indicate the data rate.
-To indicate a low data rate for data portion of WUR PPDU, a repeated sequence ([T T]) is transmitted.
-Here T is a 64 µs long sequence.
-To indicate a high data rate, a bit complement of the sequence T is transmitted.
+To indicate a low data rate for data portion of WUR PPDU, a repeated sequence ([W W]) is transmitted.
+Here W is a 64 µs long sequence.
+To indicate a high data rate, a bitwise complement of the sequence W is transmitted.

 Non-WUR portion of WUR PHY preamble

-The Non-WUR portion of the WUR PHY preamble consists of four fields: L-STF, L-LTF, L-SIG and WUR-Mark.
+The Non-WUR portion of the WUR PHY preamble consists of four fields: L-STF, L-LTF, L-SIG and BPSK-Mark.
 All of these fields are 20 MHz.

 The L-STF is constructed according to section 21.3.4.2.